Cheesecake In Jars

 - Combine – In the bowl of a stand mixer with the whisk attachment, on medium speed, combine the cream cheese and sour cream until smooth.
 Then, add the powdered sugar, followed by the salt, lemon juice, and vanilla extract.

-Pro tip - Do not overbeat the cream cheese as it can separate. - Whip - Next, add the heavy cream and continue to whip on medium speed until it is light and fluffy with soft peaks.
-Taste and adjust sweetness and flavor.
+- Whip – Next, add the heavy cream and continue whipping on medium speed until it is light and fluffy, with soft peaks.
+Taste and adjust the sweetness and flavor to your liking.

-Pro tip - If necessary, add 1 tablespoon of powdered sugar.
-Alternatively, you can add 1 teaspoon of additional lemon juice to cut down the sweetness. - Filling - Divide the cheesecake mixture between the prepared jars or bowls making sure to leave enough room for the fruit filling and garnishes.
+- Filling – Divide the cheesecake mixture between the prepared jars or bowls, leaving enough room for the fruit filling and garnishes.
 Level the mixture with a spoon.

 - Chill – Once you’ve filled all of the jars, it’s time to let them set in the refrigerator for at least two hours or until firm.